Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Introduction

 The Large Hadron Collider (LHC) has played a central role in the experimental search for LQs.
-The ATLAS and CMS collaborations have placed stringent exclusion limits on their masses, extending up to the TeV scale for a variety of LQ representations.
-These searches are optimized for final states with high-transverse momentum leptons and jets, corresponding to the conventional LQ decay into a charged lepton and a quark~\cite{ATLAS:2020dsk}.
-Indirect constraints on the LQ couplings to SM quarks and leptons are further obtained from high-$p_T$ dilepton and monolepton plus missing transverse momentum searches at colliders~\cite{Bessaa:2014jya,Mandal:2018kau,ATLAS:2020yat,Babu:2020hun,Bhaskar:2021pml,Angelescu:2021lln,CMS:2023qdw}.
-Nevertheless, several theoretically well-motivated decay modes remain only weakly constrained.
-In particular, scenarios in which LQs couple to right-handed neutrinos (RHNs) are of special interest~\cite{Mandal:2018qpg,Padhan:2019dcp,Cottin:2021tfo,Bhaskar:2023xkm,Duraikandan:2024kcy}.
-RHNs are a minimal and well-established extension of the SM that can naturally account for the smallness of observed neutrino masses through the seesaw mechanism~\cite{Minkowski:1977sc, Gell-Mann:1979vob, Mohapatra:1979ia, Yanagida:1979as, Yanagida:1980xy}.
+The ATLAS and CMS collaborations have set stringent exclusion limits on their masses, extending up to the TeV scale for a variety of LQ representations.
+These searches are primarily optimized for final states with high-transverse-momentum leptons and jets, corresponding to the conventional LQ decay into a charged lepton and a quark~\cite{ATLAS:2020dsk}.
+Complementary indirect constraints on LQ couplings to SM fermions arise from high-$p_T$ dilepton and monolepton plus missing transverse momentum searches~\cite{Bessaa:2014jya,Mandal:2018kau,ATLAS:2020yat,Babu:2020hun,Bhaskar:2021pml,Angelescu:2021lln,CMS:2023qdw}.
+Nevertheless, several phenomenologically well-motivated decay modes remain only weakly constrained.
+In particular, scenarios in which LQs couple to right-handed neutrinos (RHNs) are of special interest~\cite{Mandal:2018qpg,Padhan:2019dcp,Cottin:2021tfo,Bhaskar:2023xkm,Varzielas:2023qlb,Desai:2023jxh,Duraikandan:2024kcy}.
+RHNs provide a minimal and well-established extension of the SM that can naturally account for the smallness of neutrino masses via the seesaw mechanism~\cite{Minkowski:1977sc, Gell-Mann:1979vob, Mohapatra:1979ia, Yanagida:1979as, Yanagida:1980xy}.

-If the sLQ is heavier than the associated RHN, the decay of sLQ to RHN and a jet becomes a dominant production mode.
-This possibility dramatically alters the expected collider signatures, significantly modifying existing bounds derived from conventional LQ searches and opening up a largely unexplored region of parameter space.
-The subsequent decay of the RHN can lead to distinctive multi-lepton and multi-jet final states with rich phenomenology.
-Although our earlier work investigated the discovery prospects of sLQs in a future high-energy muon collider~\cite{Saha:2025npi}, the High-Luminosity LHC (HL-LHC)~\cite{Apollinari:2015wtw} offers an immediate and complementary opportunity to probe such scenarios.
-The large integrated luminosity anticipated at the HL-LHC enables sensitive searches for rare processes that are otherwise inaccessible at the current LHC.
+If the sLQ is heavier than the associated RHN, the decay of the sLQ into an RHN and a jet can dominate.
+This scenario significantly alters the expected collider phenomenology, by modifying existing bounds derived from conventional LQ searches and opening up a largely unexplored region of parameter space.
+The subsequent decay of the RHN can give rise to rich multi-lepton and multi-jet final states.
+While our earlier work explored the discovery prospects of such sLQs at a future high-energy muon collider~\cite{Saha:2025npi}, the High-Luminosity LHC (HL-LHC)~\cite{Apollinari:2015wtw} provides an immediate and complementary opportunity to probe these scenarios, owing to its large projected integrated luminosity.